 The best way to explore Vienna for a day is by foot and metro.
 Vienna has one spectacular public transit system that is very easy to figure out.

-For your one day in Vienna you will only use the U-Bahn and once you exit your stop it’s super quick walk to wherever you need to to.
+For your one day in Vienna, you will only use the U-Bahn and once you exit your stop it’s a super quick walk to wherever you need to.

 Any time of the year would be perfect, but based on your weather preference is when you should plan your vacation there.

 For a true holiday experience then plan one day in Vienna during the winter season.
-Vienna is famous for their Christmas Markets and have one of the biggest in Europe.
-Get a taste of the holiday cheer with delcious treats, Christmas decorations, and mulled wine between mid-November and Christmas.
+Vienna is famous for its Christmas Markets and has one of the biggest in Europe.
+Get a taste of the holiday cheer with delicious treats, Christmas decorations, and mulled wine between mid-November and Christmas.

-If you prefer warmer climate visit during May through September.
+If you prefer a warmer climate visit from May through September.
 Beginning in June and through August is Vienna’s busy season and hotel prices will be a little more expensive.

-During my one day in Vienna, I booked at The Austria Trend Hotel Astoria, it was conveniently located in the city center.
+During my one day in Vienna, I booked The Austria Trend Hotel Astoria, which was conveniently located in the city center.